U.S. Treasury Securities

 Holding Treasury Securities

 Investors have choices about how they purchase U.S. Treasury securities and where they are held.
-They can buy from a bank, broker, or dealer and hold their securities in the commercial book-entry system.
+They can buy from a bank, broker, or dealer and hold their securities in their commercial book-entry system.

 Investors can also buy directly from the U.S. Treasury at TreasuryDirect and hold their securities in accounts maintained by the Treasury.
 Online access to accounts is provided and there are no fees for purchases, reinvestments, or most other transactions.